You can create an NSX endpoint and associate its NSX settings to an existing vSphere endpoint.

 Log in to the vRealize Automation console as an IaaS administrator.

-You must install a vSphere proxy agent to manage your vSphere endpoint, and you must use exactly the same name for your endpoint and agent.
+You must install a vSphere proxy agent to manage your vSphere endpoint, and you must use the same exact name for your endpoint and agent.
 For information about installing the agent, see Installing and Configuring the Proxy Agent for vSphere.

 Configure your NSX network settings.
 See Configuring Network and Security Component Settings.